CODE OF STUDENT CONDUCT AND SOCIAL RESPONSIBILITY

 Statement of Purpose

 Additionally, the Handsworth Code of Conduct provides guidelines for student behaviour while under the jurisdiction of the school: during the school day, while travelling to and from school, and during any school-sponsored activity or event.
-It also extends to student behaviour – off school property and outside of regular school hours – that may have a negative impact on the learning environment of the school, on the safety or learning of one or more students, or on the reputation of the school.
+It also extends to student behaviour – off school property, outside of regular school hours and online that may have a negative impact on the learning environment of the school, on the safety or learning of one or more students, or on the reputation of the school.

 1. ACCEPTABLE CONDUCT